 - Installing a dedicated electrical circuit, $250.

-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

-- Rooms with hot and cold spots.
+- Areas with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs